-Weighted Average

-Long-Term Expected

-Target Real Rate of Return
+Target Long-Term Expected Real Rate of Return

 Asset Class Allocation (Arithmetic)

-Fixed Income 23.00 % 2.79 %
+Fixed Income 22.00 % 2.62 %

-Domestic Equities 19.00 6.21
+Domestic Equities 22.00 4.60

-Real Estate 10.00 4.90
+Real Estate 13.00 3.27

-Private Equity 10.00 10.81
+Private Equity 15.00 7.53

-International Equities 20.00 7.83
+International Equities 21.00 5.51

-Other investments 18.00 5.50
+Risk Parity 2.00 4.37

+Other Investments 5.00 3.27

-Total 100.00 % 5.95 %
+Total 100.00 %

-Discount Rate The discount rate used to measure the total pension liability was 7.2 percent.
+Discount Rate The discount rate used to measure the total pension liability was 6.9 percent.
+The discount rate for the prior year was 6.9 percent.
 The projection of cash flows used to determine the discount rate assumed that contributions from plan members and those of the contributing employers are made at the statutorily required rates.
 Based on those assumptions, the pension plan's fiduciary net position was projected to be available to make all projected future benefits payments of current plan members.
 Therefore, the long-term expected rate of return on pension plan investments was applied to all periods of projected benefit payments to determine the total pension liability.

-Sensitivity of the City's Proportionate Share of the Net Pension Liability to Changes in the Discount Rate The following table presents the City's proportionate share of the net pension liability calculated using the current period discount rate assumption of 7.2 percent, as well as what the City's proportionate share of the net pension liability would be if it were calculated using a discount rate that is one-percentage-point lower (6.2 percent) or one-percentage-point higher (8.2 percent) than the current rate:
+Sensitivity of the City's Proportionate Share of the Net Pension Liability to Changes in the Discount Rate The following table presents the City's proportionate share of the net pension liability calculated using the current period discount rate assumption of 6.9 percent, as well as what the City's proportionate share of the net pension liability would be if it were calculated using a discount rate that is one-percentage-point lower (5.9 percent) or one-percentage-point higher (7.9 percent) than the current rate:

 Current

-1% Decrease Discount Rate 1% Incre
+1% Decrease Discount Rate 1% Increase

-(6.20%) (7.20%) (8.20%)
+(5.90%) (6.90%) (7.90%)

 City's proportionate share

-of the net pension liability \$13,350,586 \$9,037,209 \$5,452,754
+of the net pension liability \$13,657,763 \$9,117,535 \$5,340,880